Relative VGIT and an application to degenerations of Hilbert schemes: Linearizations and functoriality

+\begin{remark} In fact, Schmitt also carefully studied the failure of the functoriality of semistable loci under a very similar setup in \cite{Sch19}.
+He considered the projection morphism $\pi_Y: \PP^n \times Y \to Y$ for some quasi-projective scheme $Y$, and observed that even under a very natural choice of ample linearizations on $Y$ and $\PP^n \times Y$, neither of $(\PP^n \times Y)^{ss}$ and $\pi_Y^{-1}(Y^{ss})$ contains the other. \end{remark}

-We will see that this is not ideal for our application.
-Indeed, we will show that, for the family of expanded degenerations considered in \S \ref{sec:application}, the (semi)stable locus of the relative Hilbert scheme is precisely the pullback of the (semi)stable locus of the relative symmetric product under the Hilbert-Chow morphism; see Proposition \ref{prop:ChangeSpace}.
-However, Example \ref{ex:example1} exhibits a potential issue, namely the preimage of some semistable points could become unstable.
-In the situation of our interest, this means that the entire exceptional locus of the Hilbert-Chow morphism will be excluded from the semistable locus.
-Therefore we need to modify the definition of semistability for our purpose.
-The requirement we need to drop is the affineness of the complement of an invariant section.
+We will see that the failure of functoriality is not ideal for our application.
+Indeed, we will show that, for the family of expanded degenerations considered in Section \ref{sec:application}, the (semi)stable locus of the relative Hilbert scheme is precisely the preimage of the (semi)stable locus of the relative symmetric product under the Hilbert-Chow morphism; see Proposition \ref{prop:ChangeSpace}.
+However, the failure of functoriality makes it harder for us to achieve such a result.
+In order to obtain some reasonable functorial properties, we modify the classical definition of (semi)stability as follows:

-\begin{definition} Assume a reductive group $G$ acts on a quasi-projective scheme $X$ over an algebraically closed field $\kk$.
+\begin{definition} Assume that a reductive group $G$ acts on a quasi-projective scheme $X$ over an algebraically closed field $\kk$.
 Let $L$ be a $G$-linearized line bundle on $X$.
-Then a point $x \in X$ is said to be \begin{itemize} \item \emph{semistable} if $x \in X_s$ for some $G$-invariant section $s \in \Gamma(X,L^{\otimes n})^G$, where $n$ is a non-negative integer and $X_s = X \backslash s^{-1}(0)$; \item \emph{stable} if $x$ is semistable, $G_x$ is finite, and $G \cdot x$ is closed in the semistable locus of $X$, where $G_x$ is the stabilizer of $x$, and $G \cdot x$ is the $G$-orbit containing $x$. \end{itemize} We denote the locus of semistable and stable points by $X^{ss}(L)$ and $X^s(L)$ respectively. \end{definition}
+Then a point $x \in X$ is said to be \begin{itemize} \item \emph{weakly semistable} if $x \in X_s$ for a $G$-invariant section $s \in \Gamma(X,L^{\otimes n})^G$, where $n$ is a positive integer and $X_s = X \backslash s^{-1}(0)$; \item \emph{weakly stable} if $x$ is weakly semistable, $G_x$ is finite, and $G \cdot x$ is closed in the semistable locus of $X$, where $G_x$ is the stabilizer of $x$, and $G \cdot x$ is the $G$-orbit containing $x$. \end{itemize} We denote the locus of weakly semistable and weakly stable points by $X^{wss}(L)$ and $X^{ws}(L)$ respectively. \end{definition}

-When $L$ is an ample line bundle on $X$, the above definition is equivalent to the classical one \cite[Definition 1.7]{GIT}.
-But in general, this definition is weaker, therefore allows more (semi)stable points.
-As a result, unexpected phenomena can happen.
-For example, the closure of a non-closed orbit could contain more than one closed orbit.
-For this reason we will not use our definition to construct a quotient of $X$ by $G$, unless $L$ is an ample linearization.

-However, the notion of the (semi)stable locus in Definition \ref{def:new} is very convenient for two types of results we need: functoriality of (semi)stable loci along some projective morphisms and semi-continuity of (semi)stable loci in families.
-We start with the following lemma concerning the functoriality under finite group quotients.